New HSK Test (from March 2022): Changes and Updates You’ve Got to Know about HSK 3.0

 Will the new HSK levels use the same quantitative indicators as those specified in the new Chinese Proficiency Standards?

-Not necessarily.
-No comment has been given by Hanban on this to this point.
-To our understanding, a different set of requirements (e.g. number of characters, words students must know for each level) could be applied to the new HSK.
+No, at least not now.
+A different set of requirements (e.g. number of characters, vocabulary words students must know for each level) could be applied to the new HSK.
 They could be set lower than the actual Chinese Proficiency Standards to guarantee the stability of existing HSK levels 1-6.

 Now, let’s take a look at when the new HSK is coming out.